usnistgov/ccu_validation_scoring/README.md

  * `-o`: output directory containing the score and alignment file

+ * `-aC`: the duration of TP and FP Scaling collar for time

+ * `-xC`: the duration of TP and FP Scaling collar for text

  * `-xR`: character gap for the text reference instances merging

  * `-aR`: second gap for the time reference instances merging